justwriteclick/docslikecode/_posts/articles/2021-02-14-setting-up-techdocs-on-backstage.md

 ![results](/images/techdocs/13.png)

 You now have TechDocs up and running on your machine.
 Well done.
-If you want to view the files manually they are located at the following location on your machine:
+If you want to view the files and work on them locally they are located at the following location on your machine:

 ```jsx
 backstage/node_modules/@backstage/plugin-TechDocs-backend/static/docs/default/Component/
 ```

+Your workflow would be to work on the files, preview locally, then commit your changes and send in pull requests, using your team's Git workflows.

 ## Publish to cloud storage